kcarnold/cs344/content/units/02data/wednesday.md

 - Flexible: Enough metaprogramming to be concise where needed; some limited amount of magic is possible.
 - Fast enough.
 Core operations are in low-level code; Python is the conductor.
   - [Array programming](https://en.wikipedia.org/wiki/Array_programming)
-  - Benefits of GPU: highly parallel
+  - Benefits of GPU: highly parallel.
+Good for array operations (matrix multiply, nonlinearity, softmax)

 > Lots of jargon!